BytesClub/BytesClub.github.io/docs/Pro Git.md

 Git stores data as snapshots of the project over time.
 ![Figure 5.
 Storing data as snapshots of the project over time.](https://git-scm.com/book/en/v2/images/snapshots.png)

 This is an important distinction between Git and nearly all other VCSs.
 It makes Git reconsider almost every aspect of version control that most other systems copied from the previous generation.
 This makes Git more like a mini filesystem with some incredibly powerful tools built on top of it, rather than simply a VCS.
-We’ll explore some of the benefits you gain by thinking of your data this way when we cover Git branching in **Git Branching**.
+We’ll explore some of the benefits you gain by thinking of your data this way when we cover Git branching in [Git Branching](#).

 ##### Nearly Every Operation Is Local

 Most operations in Git only need local files and resources to operate – generally no information is needed from another computer on your network.
 If you’re used to a CVCS where most operations have that network latency overhead, this aspect of Git will make you think that the gods of speed have blessed Git with unworldly powers.
 Because you have the entire history of the project right there on your local disk, most operations seem almost instantaneous.